mitre-public/open-aria/docs/open-aria-pairing.md

 ### Important Classes within this Module

-- `PointPairFinder` Efficiently finds points that are in close proximity.
+- `PointPairFinder` Efficiently finds points that are close.
 - `TrackPairer` This class uses `PointPairFinder` to create `TrackPairs`.
-All Track creation, and Track pairing occurs in **IN A SINGLE PASS THROUGH THE DATA**
+All Track creation, and Track pairing occurs **IN A SINGLE PASS THROUGH THE DATA**

 ### Main methods & Launch Points